 How do I wash my Cricut tea (bar mop, hand) towel?

-Wash cold or warm and air dry or tumble dry low.
+Wash cold or warm, and air dry or tumble dry low.
 Use mild detergent.
 Do not dry clean.
-I’d use these as decorative or hand-drying only to keep washing to a minimum.

 How long will Cricut Iron-On last?

-If taken care of by following the wash directions, you should get about 50 washes from it.
+If you care for the towel and vinyl properly, you should get about 50 washes out of it.

 What do I use for transfer tape with Iron-On vinyl?